 (4) No person nominated by a court under this section to assist spouses to achieve a reconciliation is competent or compellable in any legal proceedings to disclose any admission or communication made to that person in his or her capacity as a nominee of the court for that purpose.

-Evidence not admissible determine whether George Chuvalo had the requisite decisional capacity to reconcile at the time the application on this issue was heard.
+Evidence not admissible

-(5) Evidence of anything said or of any admission or communication made in the course of assisting spouses to achieve a reconciliation is not admissible in any legal proceedings
+(5) Evidence of anything said or of any admission or communication made in the course of assisting spouses to achieve a reconciliation is not admissible in any legal proceedings with the medical and expert evidence and the fact specific nature of the issues for determination before her.